Smita Patil: Acclaim in parallel cinema and stardom (1981–1987)

 In time, commercial filmmakers like Raj Khosla, Ramesh Sippy and B.R.
 Chopra offered her roles, agreeing that she was "excellent".
 Her fans, too, grew with her new-found stardom.
-Patil's glamorous roles in her more commercial films, such as Shakti and Namak Halaal, showed that one can act in both, "serious" cinema and the "Hindi cinema" masala in the Hindi film industry.
+Patil's glamorous roles in her more commercial films, such as Shakti (1982) and Namak Halaal (1982) with Amitabh Bachchan.
+She showed that one can act in both, "serious" cinema and the "Hindi cinema" masala in the Hindi film industry.
 However, her sister Manya Patil Seth stated, "Smita was never comfortable in big-budget movies.
 She wept her heart out after performing the rain dance with Mr Bachchan in Namak Halaal; she felt she wasn't doing the right thing."
 In 1984, she served as a jury member of the Montreal World Film Festival.
 Patil acted with Raj Babbar in films such as Bheegi Palkein, Tajurba, Aaj Ki Awaaz, Awam and Hum Do Hamare Do and later fell in love with him.

 Director C. V. Sridhar was the first one to pair her opposite Rajesh Khanna in Dil-E-Nadan in 1982.
 After the success of this film, Patil and Khanna were paired in successful films like Aakhir Kyon?, Anokha Rishta, Angaarey, Nazrana, Amrit.
 With the release of Aakhir Kyon? her popularity and her pairing with Khanna were at its peak.
 The songs "Dushman Na Kare Dost Ne Woh" and "Ek Andhera Lakh Sitare" from Aakhir Kyon? were chartbusters.
 Each of these films were different and dealt with various social issues.
 Their performances were critically acclaimed.
 In 1986, Amrit directed by Mohan Kumar became the fifth highest-grossing film of the year.
 Nazrana, co-starring Sridevi released posthumously and became a box office success and was among the top 10 films of 1987.

-Her association with artistic cinema remained strong, however.
-Her arguably greatest (and unfortunately final) role came when Patil re-teamed with Ketan Mehta to play the feisty and fiery Sonbai in Mirch Masala which released after her death in 1987.
-Patil's performance as a spirited spice-factory worker who stands up against a lecherous petty official in this film was praised highly.
+Patil's association with artistic cinema remained strong, however.
+Her arguably greatest (and unfortunately final) role came when Patil re-teamed with Ketan Mehta to play the feisty and fiery Sonbai in Mirch Masala, which released after her death in 1987.
+Patil's performance as a spirited spice-factory worker who stands up against a lecherous petty official in this film was highly praised, and won her the Bengal Film Journalists' Association Award for Best Actress (Hindi).
 On the centenary of Indian cinema in April 2013, Forbes included her performance in the film on its list, "25 Greatest Acting Performances of Indian Cinema".
-The Washington Post called her work "enigmatically feisty last performance".
+The Washington Post called her work "an enigmatically feisty final performance".

-During the making of Chakra, Smita Patil used to visit the slums in Bombay.
-It culminated in another National Award.
+Posthumous films (1987–1990)

+Some of Patil's last works and posthumous releases include the Bengali film Debshishu, where she worked without remuneration, Hum Farishte Nahin, Dance Dance, Insaniyat Ke Dushman, Thikana, Oonch Neech Beech and Waaris.
+Patil was pregnant during the filming of Thikana.
+For Waaris, Patil received wide acclaim.
+The 1990 film Galiyon Ka Badshah marked her final film appearance.
+For Waaris, Patil won her final acting award, the Lux Award for Best Actress.